San Francisco is strong on Italian restaurants, but A16 still stands out.

 A16, named for the Italian autostrada that runs between Naples and Canosa, occupies a long, thin space in the trendy Marina neighborhood.
 There’s a small wine bar up front, with co-owner Shelley Lindgren’s hand-picked wines listed by the glass on a chalkboard.
 Down a corridor, past the kitchen, sits an airy dining room.
-Chef Nate Appleman contributes soulful Italian cooking.
+Chef Nate Appleman contributes soulful, share-friendly Italian cooking.

-These succulent chicken meatballs were crisp outside, served with a tangy giardiniera (vegetables from the garden) that contained pickled carrot slices, onions, and cauliflower.
+Succulent chicken meatballs were crisp outside, served with a tangy giardiniera (vegetables from the garden) that contained pickled carrot slices, onions, and cauliflower.

-These braised green beans would do a Southern cook proud, since they’re tender and infused with the delicious flavor of all the shredded pork.
+Braised green beans would do a Southern cook proud, since they’re tender and infused with the delicious flavor of all the shredded pork.

 We never made it to dessert, but A16 didn’t need sweets to make a great first impression.